A Foodie Guide: 10 Must - Try Dishes in Myanmar

 Address: 19th Street between Mahabandoola and Anawrahta roads, Yangon, Myanmar

-A message for travellers when in Myanmar is that you keep an open mind and open hearts for new experiences.
-And of course for new styles of cuisine.
-The country is changing quickly and become more of a great pin on the map of South East Asia to tourists that will surely not fail any adventurous hearts.
+A message from Asia Private Travels: keep an open mind and open hearts for new experiences!
+And, of course, for new styles of cuisine.
+The country is changing quickly and has become a great pin on the map of Southeast Asia for tourists, which will surely not fail any adventurous hearts.